 Doctor visits are still key to preventing future heart problems, Dr. Koga says.
 “Preventive care is frequently practiced in Japan, and Japanese health care providers are more likely to catch problems early on when they can be more easily treated and/or managed.
 Annual comprehensive physical exams are quite common as well.
 The government and employers often encourage their employees to adopt healthier behaviors based on the results of these annual exams.”
 (Check out the heart health tips that cardiologists always follow.)

 They maintain tight social networks

 Want to lengthen your lifespan?
 This one may be the easiest of them all: Keep your friends.
-Buettner notes, "The world's longest-lived people chose—or were born into—social circles that supported healthy behaviors.
-Okinawans created 'moais'–groups of five friends that committed to each other for life.
-Research from the Framingham Studies shows that smoking, obesity, happiness, and even loneliness are contagious.
-So the social networks of long-lived people have favorably shaped their health behaviors."
-Don't forget to check out these 30 ways to reduce your risk of heart disease.
+Buettner notes, “The world’s longest-lived people chose—or were born into—social circles that supported healthy behaviors.
+Okinawans created ‘moais’–groups of five friends that committed to each other for life.
+Research from the Framingham Heart Studies found that smoking, obesity, happiness, and even loneliness are contagious.
+So the social networks of long-lived people have favorably shaped their health behaviors.”
+Now that you know the secrets from countries with the lowest heart disease rates, don’t forget to check out how heart disease is different for women.